Winning back lost customers is an important growth strategy, especially for businesses operating on a recurring revenue model.

 “You can always improve your situation.
 But you do so by facing it, not by running away” – Brad Warner

-Here are few tips to win back lost customer:
+Here are a few tips to win back lost customer:

 1. Find out why do your customers leave

-For winning back lapsed customers, you will have to dig into the reason to understand why they left at the first place.
 Be honest with yourself while finding the cause.
 Did you fail to deliver the promised service?
-Or were they lured away by your competitor offering better price and benefits?
+Or were they lured away by your competitor offering better prices and benefits?

 - Send surveys to learn why the subscribers left and improve your service based on their feedback.